 ‘They looked like they were from another planet,’ says Sha Ribeiro, a member of the graffiti group Lords of Vetra.
 ‘I mean, wearing them, you look like a fucking alien from another planet entirely.’

 In the bowels of Milan, the Lords of Vetra bombed the city’s entrails, simultaneously lighting up the underground with the Air Max 97’s polyurethane midsoles and supersonic 3M reflective details.
 Named after the park Casa Vetra in the middle of Milan, the Lords of Vetra dedicated their youth to graffiti and everything that came along with it – tagging, bombing, drinking and stealing.

 As a child, Ribeiro would fly with his father, a flight attendant, to New York City, where he would buy Nikes (still not readily available in Europe at the time).
 Ribeiro still remembers the first time he saw the Air Max 97.
 It was Christmas Day, 1997.

-‘They cost around 150 euro, which was a shit-load of money at the time.
-My birthday was around Christmas time too, so I asked my mum if I could have them for birthday and Christmas.
-We went into the store and they didn’t have my size.
-I ended up wearing a size lower and my feet hurt like hell for an entire week.
-After that they stretched and it was fine.’
+‘They cost around 150 euros, which was a shit-load of money at the time.
+My birthday was around Christmas time too, so I asked my mum if I could have them for my birthday and Christmas.
+We went into the store, and they didn’t have my size.
+I ended up wearing a size lower, and my feet hurt like hell for an entire week.
+After that, they stretched and it was fine.’

 ‘He brought us incredible stories, photographs, music, but above all, clothes and sneakers by brands that did not exist yet in Italy,’ says Ciofi.
 ‘I started to get passionate about English and American clothing and sportswear brands.
 Their aesthetic expressions later became the basis of my professional choices.
 We made zines, exhibitions of graffiti artists, imported brands such as Stüssy, Carhartt and Supreme, and tried to explain what their origins were.’